 When wood burns, it creates flames and heat, which is something that you will already know.
 But what creates the crackle and smell that immediately makes you think of a cosy fireplace?

-As the owner of a Quadra-fire you’ll know how important it is to choose the right wood for your fireplace.
-You’ll need to choose wood that is a hardwood, and if you’re looking to burn your wood soon after burning it, ensuring it is split and seasoned.
+As the owner of a Quadra-Fire fireplace, you’ll know how important it is to choose the right wood for your fireplace.
+You’ll need to choose wood that is a hardwood, and if you’re looking to burn your wood soon after burning it, ensure it is split and seasoned.
 If not, you can split and dry your firewood yourself.
 You should only burn wood with a moisture content of 15-20%.
 Any more, and your wood will not burn as efficiently as properly seasoned wood.

 For more information on how to get the most out of your Quadra-Fire fireplace, contact your local dealer or visit Quadra-Fire.